 We reviewed a listing of all employees charged to the Measure G Bond Building Fund and found that all employees held positions applicable to the local school construction bond.
 Further, we selected a sample of two employees charged to the Measure G Bond Building Fund to review personnel files and personnel action reports for proper allocation of salaries and benefits.
-We tested 58% of salary and benefit expenditures.
+We tested a total of \$223,388 or 76% of salary and benefit expenditures (2% of total 2018-19 Measure G expenditures).
 Based on our testing, salary transactions were not used for general administration operations.
 Personnel costs charged to the Measure G Bond Building Fund appeared allowable.